****NOTICE****

 The California Highway

-Patrol (CHP) is conducting the Fall 2022 California
+Patrol (CHP) is conducting the Spring 2023 California

-Motorcyclist Safety Program (CMSP) Advisory Committee meeting on Wednesday, December 7, 2022.
-The meeting
+Motorcyclist Safety Program (CMSP) Advisory Committee meeting on Tuesday, May 23, 2023.
+The meeting will

 The purpose of this